downson-lang/downson/SPECIFICATION.md

   * The level of the previous heading is denoted as `p`.
   * The level of the new heading is denoted as `n`.

-A [GFM ATX Heading](https://github.github.com/gfm/#atx-headings) creates a new empty object and registers it according to the following rules:
+A [GFM ATX Heading](https://github.github.com/gfm/#atx-headings) or a [GFM Setext Heading](https://github.github.com/gfm/#setext-headings) creates a new empty object and registers it according to the following rules:

   * if `p = n`, then the new object is registered on the parent of the *current object*,
   * if `p > n`, then the new object is registered on the object created by a previous heading with depth `n - 1`,